Alan Zweig: Early life

 Alan Zweig was born and raised in Toronto, Ontario and has worked in the film industry as a writer, producer, director, driver, and actor.
-Before finding success as a filmmaker, Alan Zweig drove a taxicab for fifteen years.
+Before finding success as a filmmaker, Alan Zweig drove a taxi for fifteen years.
 Early in his career, Zweig’s short films — Trip Sheet (1976), The Boys (1977) and Stealing Images (1989) – provide rare insight into his early inspirations, influences and themes.
 They run the gamut from documentary to mock doc to fiction.

 Trip Sheet was Zweig’s first film, an impressionistic hybrid doc made in his first year at Sheridan College.
 Shot on colour reversal stock, the film follows cab drivers on their daily beat, a profession that Zweig himself pursued throughout the 1980s.
 Unseen for more than 30 years, The Boys, an improvised film shot in semi-vérité style, stars four strangers as best friends.
 The award-winning fiction film Stealing Images, investigates the notion of the unreliable narrator, the protagonist as poseur.
 Zweig used a composite of film world acquaintances to shape his lead character, a film director who seems to have everything going for him, but in reality has nothing going on at all.
 Stealing Images sits where autobiography and parody meet, and is perhaps less a reflection and more a projection of Zweig’s struggle with his own perceived failure.
 This collection of shorts bridges the gap between Zweig’s work in fiction films and introduces themes, questions and techniques that resurface in his later documentaries.

 In his documentary work, Alan never pretends not to be there, placing himself inside the narrative along with the rest of his subjects.
 His use of first-person video diary is a courageous method of self-analysis, introspection and presence that speaks to the audience as if there were no camera in the room.
 This generous sharing of personal experiences, neuroses, fantasies and opinions acts as an empathetic way of drawing out the same in others.
 Zweig has honed a conversational interview style and easy repartee with his subjects that result in some of the most inspiring vulnerability and honesty you will ever experience while watching film.